MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 When Fraud Protection assesses a transaction for potential purchase fraud, it uses a combination of AI, ML, and a data consortium.
 A vast amount of data powers the models that are used for assessment.
 Any data that is transmitted into the system for assessment or system learning must conform to a predefined schema.
 In the world of AI and ML, it's generally understood that the quality of the data that a model uses affects the quality of the results.

 *Data mapping* is a process that helps ensure that the correct values are assigned to the correct schema fields, and that your commerce system is correctly integrated with Fraud Protection.
+For more information about schemas, see [Data schemas for loss prevention](https://docs.microsoft.com/dynamics365/fraud-protection/view-loss-prevent-schemas).

 ### Schema guidance for CSV files